HMS Palomares: Service

 In November 1942, Palomares took part in the Operation Torch landings in Algiers as an anti-aircraft ship.
 The ship left Gibraltar on 3 November and arrived on 8 November.
-The next day Palomares was hit by a bomb that caused many casualties, caused a large fire and put the steering gear was put out of action.
+The next day Palomares was hit by a bomb that caused many casualties, caused a large fire and put the steering gear out of action.
 Deceased seamen were transferred to the corvette for burial at sea and her steering gear was repaired by 10 November.

 In September 1943, during the Salerno landings of Italy on 9 September, Palomares was a fighter direction ship, directing fighters with her radar system.

 In January 1944, Palomares again served as a fighter direction ship during the Anzio landings.
 Arriving at the beachhead on 22 January, she struck a mine and was towed back to Naples by the tugs Edenshaw and Evea.
 In September 1945, Palomares was to have participated in the Malaya landings but could not, as a fire had damaged her engine room.